garrandall/popular-music-data/tracks/we-know-we-re-in-love-lesley-gore.md

 That we know we're in love
 (We know we're in love)
-Ooh, we're in love
+Oh we're in love
 (We know we're in love)
-Ooh, we're in love
+Oh we're in love
 (We know we're in love)
-Ooh, we're in love
+Oh we're in love
 (We know we're in love)

 Friends think that it's just a game